 If your child is in a specific carpool, please note this on the transportation form.
 Please let us know what days they will be in the carpool and who the driver is.
 If there is a change in pick up arrangements, please let us now by note or phone message so that we am aware of the change.

 We will be sending home a class newsletter once a week.
-The newsletter along with homework will be sent home in the plastic folder labeled “Homework Folder” on Fridays.
+The newsletter along with homework will be sent home in the plastic folder on Fridays.
 PLEASE return the plastic folder by Friday of the following week..
 The newsletter will give you information about the week ahead and will help you ask your child questions about what we are doing at school.
-Every Friday, a school wide Communication Packet will be sent home with the olders student in the family, as well.
+Every Friday, a Communication Envelope will be sent home from the school, as well.
 Please take time to read through these items.
 If you have any questions you can call 248 684-8020 or email email@example.com

-We will have one school wide parent-teacher conferences in the Fall.
-We will set goals for the year, together.
-Our first set of conferences in the fall, will be in November.
-In the spring, conferences will only be with parents we feel would benefit from meeting or if it is requested by the parent.
+We will have two school wide parent-teacher conferences during the year.
+Our first set of conferences in the fall will be in the Fall.
+Dates and sign-ups will be available at Curriculum Night.
 During the school year, I will be happy to discuss your child’s progress with academic and social skills as needed.
 This year conference dates will be announces as soon as possible.

 We work, paint and enjoy our outdoor time during the school day.
 Please help your child dress in comfortable play clothes so they can enjoy the activities.
 Flip flops and open toed sandals should not be worn to school.
 Gym shoes must be worn on P.E days.
 Please dress for the weather and remember to place names on boots which we will be placing in the hall.
 It is also smart to label your child’s materials and clothing such as backpacks, lunch boxes, coats, hats and gloves.
 Please practice zipping, buttoning, and being responsible for belongings.
 Wearing shoes (such as Velcro instead of tie) and clothing that your child can deal with independently is helpful.